 Stunning scenery, vibrant culture, cutting edge innovation and a world-renowned reputation for providing a warm, friendly and open welcome to everyone...no wonder you're thinking of moving to Scotland.

-And, with a cost of living up to 50% lower than other UK cities like London, a world-renowned reputation as a safe and inclusive society, a commitment to excellence in education that stretches back centuries and so much more, there are plenty of great reasons to make the move.
+And, with a cost of living up to 46% lower than other UK cities such as London, a commitment to supporting people at every stage of their life, and a world-renowned reputation as a welcoming and attractive country, there are plenty of great reasons to make the move.

 This website is packed full of incredible information about Scotland, its people, its culture and what it is like to be a part of our thriving society - so make sure you take the time to browse through the rest of our site.
 Or, if you're ready to start planning your move here, these tabs will help you get to all the important information you need quickly and easily.